varta1337/varta1337/README.md

 # Hello, welcome to my profile! ✌️

 I'm a Frontend Developer from Poland 🇵🇱
-Passionate about Web3 and Blockchain, focusing on the Internet Computer (ICP) network 🌐

-My main tech stack includes TS & JS, React, Vue, Nuxt, Astro, Tailwind —
-tools I enjoy using to create smooth, intuitive experiences ⭐️

 With a love for clean design,
 I craft minimalistic, user-friendly interfaces 💎

 I'm currently pursuing a Master's in Computer Science
-at UITM in Rzeszow 🎓 and always excited to learn new skills 🛠️
+at Technikum 19 Poznań🎓 and always excited to learn new skills 🛠️

 Outside of coding, I'm into music 🎶, pop culture 🎬, and cycling 🚴🏻‍♂️